Embedded Developer

 Print the result matrix C.

-Q11.
-What is the ultrasonic sensor?
+Q. What is an ultrasonic sensor?

 An ultrasonic sensor is a device that uses sound waves to measure distance and detect objects.